 Interpreter candidates working towards certification should be aware of the following administrative guidelines:

 2. The Indiana Supreme Court Interpreter Certification Program is a 6-part program that must be completed in its entirety (with the exception of candidates who are granted reciprocity) in order for an interpreter to be deemed certified.
 A candidate must complete the two-day orientation workshop before he or she can take the written exam.
 Upon passing the written exam, the candidate must attend a two-day skills building workshop before he or she will be eligible to sit for the oral exam.
 Upon passing the oral exam, the candidate must successfully complete a criminal background check and must agree to uphold the standards in the Indiana Supreme Court Interpreter Code of Conduct and Procedure.
 A candidate is not eligible to participate in Indiana Supreme Court Interpreter Certification Program if they have been have been disciplined by the Indiana Supreme Court or any of its programs or agencies.
 A candidate is not eligible to participate in the Indiana Supreme Court Interpreter Certification Program is they have been disciplined by any other state's Supreme Court or any of its programs or agencies.

 3. The registration fee for orientation is $75, (non-Indiana residents is $150); this fee also covers the cost of the written exam.
 The registration fee for skills building also is $75, (non-Indiana residents $150.00); this includes the fee for the oral exam.
-Please submit your registration form to the Division of State Court Administration at 30 South Meridian Street, Suite 500, Indianapolis, IN 46204.
+Please submit your registration form to the Indiana Office of Court Services (IOCS) at 30 South Meridian Street, Suite 500, Indianapolis, IN 46204.
 Your check or money order will be collected the day of the session that you are attending.
 Our office does not accept cash payments.
 No candidate will be admitted into a class or an exam without first receiving payment.